stmps/ansible-role-macbook/README.md

       roles:
         - macbook-prefs
         - macbook-pkgs
+      become: true

 Run the playbook:

-    ansible-playbook -i inventory site.yml
+    ansible-playbook site.yml

-You will need to reboot after running this playbook because OSX Defaults are cached.
+You will need to reboot after running this playbook because macOS defaults are cached.

 License
 -------